Desarrollo-CeSPI/mo_application_php/README.md

 * **php_fpm_config**: hash to be merged with default values shown in following table .
 Most values wont need to be overwritten

+If applications document root includes a file named `mantenimiento.html` it will be served as first resource in any cases

 ```
 # PHP-fpm default values